-When the real-time mode is selected, the memory bar is displayed above the graticule area.
-Figure 4-2 shows the components of the memory bar.
+When the real-time mode is selected, the memory bar is displayed above the graticule area, except when the compare mode is active.
+When the compare mode is active, the memory bar is replaced by the fail bar.
+Figure 4-9 shows the components of the memory bar.